APPLICATION AND INTERVIEW PROCESS

 Go here and sign in with your username and password.
 Click on "Staff Application" and make sure it's complete.
 We're unable to review applications until they're completed in their entirety.

-What are the age and education requirements for Team Leaders?
+What are the age and education requirements for Team Leaders (aka Camp Counselors)?

-Team Leaders must be at least 19 years of age with a high school diploma (by June 15th the summer of employment), OR 18 years of age with one complete academic year at a college or university.
+Team Leaders must be at least 20 years of age with one complete academic year at a college or university.

 Who can provide my three references?